Soltau

 Soltau ([ˈzɔltaʊ]) is a mid-sized town in the Lüneburg Heath in the district of Heidekreis, in Lower Saxony, Germany.
 It has around 22,000 inhabitants.
 The city is centrally located in the Lüneburg Heath and is known nationwide especially for its tourist attractions like the Heide-Park and the Soltau-Therme.

 Etymology

 The name Soltau comes from Solt (salt) and au (meadow).

 Geography

 Location

-Soltau lies between Bremen, Hamburg and Hanover in the Lüneburg Heath on the river Böhme.
+Soltau lies between Bremen, Hamburg and Hanover in the Lüneburg Heath on the rivers Soltau and Böhme.

 Subdivisions

 The municipality of Soltau has 16 Stadtteile (population in brackets as at 1 July 2003):